ubcbraincircuits/onboarding/source/code.rst

 Unformatted code is harder to debug because it's harder to read.
 It's therefore best if you format as you write.

 .. tip::
-	In Python, *Pythonic* code is good code - see the section on `pycodestyle <python.html#pycodestyle>`_ for the specifics of Python style.
+	In Python, *Pythonic* code is good code - see the section on :ref:`pycodestyle <pycodestyle>` for the specifics of Python style.
 Advanced coders can take advantage of `Black <https://black.readthedocs.io/en/stable/installation_and_usage.html#installation>`_, a Python formatter.

 	MATLAB does not have an official style guide.
 However, there is a popular document called `MATLAB Style Guideline 2.0 <https://www.mathworks.com/matlabcentral/fileexchange/46056-matlab-style-guidelines-2-0>`_